 This means that one-column resumes are convenient to read as a word document and a PDF file, unlike the 2 column resume format, which may only be interpreted as PDF.

-Here are the cons of a single column resume:
+Here are some disadvantages of a single column resume:

 The hiring manager always looks for specific items in a resume.
 Writing too many words makes it difficult for them to navigate the resume easily.

-In this way, recruiters may end up missing essential points in an applicant's resume, which could potentially reject your resume.
+In this way, recruiters may miss essential points in an applicant's resume, leading to rejection.

 Reading one column resume is laborious.

-An attractive and well-designed resume will catch an employer’s attention, giving it a chance to be considered.
+An attractive and well-designed resume will catch an employer’s attention right away, giving it a chance to be considered.